MissingCore/Music/docs/features.md

 The multi-select menu will automatically be closed in the following situations:

 - Having no tracks selected.
+- Using a "back" action (gesture or button).
 - Switching to a different screen.
-  - Switching between folders is the exception.
+  - Switching between folders is the exception, unless you use the "back" action to go to the previous folder.
 - Clicking the `x` next to the selection count indicator.
 - After closing the `Add Selected To Playlists` sheet.
 - After successfully using `Create & Add To Playlist`, `Remove From Playlist`, or `Hide Selected` options.